-- To change the program, press the top of the multi-function button for 2 to 3 seconds.
+- To change the program, press the top of the multi-function button and hold it for three seconds.
 Your hearing aids will beep to confirm the change.
-The number of beeps indicates which program you have selected. - Continue pressing it to scroll through the programs available to you. - To get back to the default listening program, keep scrolling, or turn your hearing aids off and on again.
+The number of beeps indicates which program you have selected - Continue pressing it to scroll through the programs available to you. - · To get back to the default listening program, keep scrolling, or turn your hearing aids off and on again.